robertsben/christmas-coding-comp-2017/README.md

     1022µs

 The fastest time with the correct answer wins.
 In the event of a tie the cleanliness of the code will be the deciding factor.

-Submissions can be made by linking to a git repo or a zip file and you should state an expected execution time.

 To make it fair accross languages with a slower startup time (JVM for example), you should measure the execution time within your code.
 For example in pseudocode: